asirulnik/mcp_server_filesystem/tests/LLM_Test.md

 Each test below is self-contained and should be run independently.
 All commands shown are meant to be executed using the MCP tools interface.

+Please execute each of the steps by calling the MCP tools.

 ### Test 1: Basic Text Replacement
 **Goal**: Verify basic text replacement functionality